yeoman/generator-webapp/docs/recipes/less.md

 Delete `app/styles/main.scss` and replace it with your own `main.less`.

 Then verify that `gulp build` and `gulp serve` work correctly.
-In `watch` mode, you should be able to edit your `main.less` and see the styles dynamically update in your browser.
+While `gulp serve` is running you should be able to edit your `main.less` and see the styles dynamically update in your browser.

 ## Extras